cloudoptlab/cloudopt-next-docs/html/route.md

 ## Get parameters

-If you need to get the parameters passed by the client, you can use the getParam() method directly in the method.
+If you need to get theparameters passed by the client, you can use the getParam() method directly in the method.

 ````kotlin
 @API("/")